Atlanta United FC: Third

-Kit sponsor
+Sponsorship

 On July 12, 2016, the team announced American Family Insurance as its primary jersey sponsor for the first team.
 The terms and length of the contract were not disclosed.
 Truist is the official kit sponsor at the youth academy level.
 On February 4, 2020, the club announced that it had expanded its partnership with local healthcare provider Piedmont Healthcare.
 As part of the partnership expansion, Piedmont became the first team's sleeve sponsor and the main sponsor for the reserve team.
 Later, the team announced Truist Financial and NAPA as short and sleeve sponsors.
 On March 23, 2021, the team announced AT&T as its new sleeve sponsor.

 Development system

 Reserve team

 On November 14, 2017, Atlanta United announced that they would be launching a reserve team to compete in the United Soccer League, the second division of American soccer.
 Club president Darren Eales said that the new team was launched to "bridge the gap between our best in class academy and our First Team."
 The team, Atlanta United 2, began play in the Eastern Conference of what is now called USL Championship in the 2018 season.
+In 2023, the team was moved to MLS NEXT Pro.

 Youth academy

-Atlanta United operate a youth academy that competes in the United States Soccer Development Academy.
+Atlanta United operate a youth academy that competes in MLS NEXT.
 The academy began play in the 2016–2017 USSDA season and has seven youth teams: U-19, U-17, U-16, U-15, U-14, U-13 and U-12.
 Participation in the academy is free for all players and participants are eligible to be signed to the Atlanta United first team as a Homegrown Player.
 The club has signed six players to first-team contracts and three players to reserve team contracts since the academy launched.

-In addition to its USSDA programs, the academy also operates a soccer development program to identify players playing for local youth clubs and promote them to the academy.
+In addition to its MLS NEXT programs, the academy also operates a soccer development program to identify players playing for local youth clubs and promote them to the academy.
 The club also operates the Atlanta United Regional Development School, a pre-academy feeder program for players aged 8–14 to provide training and development for advanced local players and identify potential academy players, as well as the United Juniors Program, a special development program to provide supplemental development for U-12 players playing for other Atlanta-area youth clubs.